p3r7/blog/_posts/2021-05-10-norns-community.md

 [^2]: In the meantime, it got quite an overhaul, notably thanks to Dan.

-[^3]: I extenively use [org-mode](https://orgmode.org/) to offload as much things as possible out of my brain.
+[^3]: I extensively use [org-mode](https://orgmode.org/) to offload as much things as possible out of my brain.

 [^4]: GitHub pull requests were not necessary the most user-friendly way to approach collaborative editing.

-[^5]: Notably the importance of having the same information delivered in different forms to target different contexts and different users.
+[^5]: Notably the importance of having the same information delivered in different forms to target contexts and audiences.
 See also: [The Documentation System](https://documentation.divio.com/)

-[^6]: Being able to search by whether hardware controllers are required for script operation and also by support of [specific grid models](https://monome.org/docs/grid/).
+[^6]: Being able to search by whether hardware controllers are required for _script_ operation and also by support of [specific grid models](https://monome.org/docs/grid/).

 [^7]: As opposed to key/value(s) pairs or even a relational data model.